-The disabling of the Transmitter (setting the TXEN to zero) will not become effective until ongoing and pending transmissions are completed, i.e., when the Transmit Shift Register and Transmit Buffer register do not contain data to be transmitted.
-When disabled, the Transmitter will no longer override the TxD pin.
+The disabling of the Transmitter (setting the TXENn to zero) will not become effective until ongoing and pending transmissions are completed, that is, when the Transmit Shift Register and Transmit Buffer Register do not contain data to be transmitted.
+When disabled, the transmitter will no longer override the TxD pin.